German Cuisine Is Seriously Underrated

 No, it’s not just Bratwurst and Sauerkraut.

 Let that sink in.
-Because for some reason, that’s the international image of German cuisine—two dishes, both clichés, neither representative.
-It’s like judging all of Italian food based on pizza and canned tomato soup.
+The international image of German cuisine is two clichés: Bratwurst and Sauerkraut.
+It’s like judging all Italian food based on pizza and canned tomato soup.

 But German food?
 It’s rich, regional, and unapologetically comforting.

-Think Swabian Spätzle—hand-scraped egg noodles doused in melted cheese and crisp onions.
-Or Schäuferle, a Franconian pork shoulder dish so tender it practically shames pulled pork.
-Then there’s Dampfnudeln, fluffy steamed buns with golden crusts, floating in creamy vanilla sauce—Bavarian soul food at its finest.
-Don’t forget Northern Germany’s fish dishes, either: herring, smoked eel, or Labskaus (yes, the name’s unfortunate—but it’s a fascinatingly pink, beet-based sailor’s dish with pickles, corned beef, and a fried egg).
-It’s rustic brilliance.
+Think Swabian Spätzle: hand-scraped egg noodles with melted cheese and crisp onions.
+Or Schäuferle, a tender Franconian pork shoulder dish.
+Then there’s Dampfnudeln, fluffy steamed buns in creamy vanilla sauce.
+Don’t forget Northern Germany’s fish dishes: herring, smoked eel, or Labskaus (a pink, beet-based sailor’s dish with pickles, corned beef, and a fried egg).
+It’s rustic.

 So what’s the problem then?
 Why does German cuisine rarely get the love?

 Simple: branding.
 German food has an image problem.
-While Italian and Japanese food are sold with elegance and minimalism, German food tends to be brown, honest, and unphotogenic.
-In a world chasing Mediterranean aesthetics, Matcha-drizzled everything, or the perfect New York crust, German dishes stubbornly remain local, hearty, and camera-shy.
+While Italian and Japanese food is marketed with elegance, German food is often brown, honest, and unphotogenic.
+In a world chasing Mediterranean aesthetics, German dishes remain local, hearty, and camera-shy.

 German food doesn’t need to dress up.
 It’s functional, rich in heritage, and made to nourish—not pose for Instagram.
 It reflects its people: direct, practical, a bit reserved, but deeply rewarding once you get to know it.
 It’s food that warms you, fills you, and makes you sit just a little longer at the table.

-In recent years, there’s been a quiet resurgence of interest in regional German dishes—led by modern chefs who embrace the tradition but update the presentation.
+Recently, there’s been renewed interest in regional German dishes, led by modern chefs who embrace tradition while updating presentation.
 Vegan versions of Königsberger Klopse exist.
 High-end restaurants serve deconstructed Maultaschen.
 And Berlin’s food scene proves that even cabbage can be sexy when paired with confidence.

-So next time you’re tempted to dismiss German cuisine as bland or boring, take a moment to dig a little deeper.
-You might just discover one of the world’s best-kept culinary secrets.
+Next time you dismiss German cuisine as bland, dig a little deeper.
+You might discover one of the world’s best-kept culinary secrets.

 Unfortunately, not everyone shares my opinion.
-How about you?
-What experience do you have with the German cuisine?
-What’s your favorite German dish?
-And what’s your least favorite?
+What’s your experience with German cuisine?
+What's your favourite dish?
+What's your least favourite?

 • https://www.dw.com/en/german-food-from-meat-to-meat-and-back-again/g-15681846